2018 Bank of America Cash Rewards Credit Card Review

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

-The Verdict: The Bank of America® Cash Rewards credit card is an attractive everyday spending vehicle for people with excellent credit.
+The Verdict: The Bank of America® Cash Rewards Credit Card is an attractive everyday spending vehicle for people with excellent credit (Bank of America is a WalletHub partner).
 Things begin on a positive note, with no annual fee to worry about and the ability to earn a $150 initial bonus for spending just $500 in the first 90 days after account opening.
-Plus, you’ll have access to 0% financing on new purchases and balance transfers for the first 12 months.
+Plus, you’ll have access to 0% financing on new purchases and balance transfers for the first 12 billing cycles.

-The Bank of America® Cash Rewards credit card even supplements its base 1% cash-back earning rate with 2% back on groceries and wholesale clubs and 3% back on gas.
+The Bank of America® Cash Rewards Credit Card even supplements its base 1% cash-back earning rate with 2% back on groceries and wholesale clubs and 3% back on gas.
 But there’s a catch.
 Those bonus earning rates apply to only the first $2,500 in combined grocery, wholesale clubs and gas purchases each quarter.
-So if you spend more than $833 a month on such everyday necessities, you will wind up hitting that limit and earning only 1% back — slightly less than the market average of 1.03% — on all your purchases for the rest of the quarter.
+So if you spend more than $833 a month on such everyday necessities, you will wind up hitting that limit and earning only 1% back — slightly less than the market average of 1.04% — on all your purchases for the rest of the quarter.

 - $150 Initial Bonus For Online Applicants: The average consumer has far more than $167 in credit-card eligible expenses each month.
 That means most qualified applicants will easily be able to meet the $500 threshold within the first 90 days of account opening and thereby claim their $150 prize.
 That’s effectively a discount of up to 20%, provided in the form of a statement credit.